Vertical farming is intended to revolutionize the future of agriculture. To what extent can the concept be implemented at home and in the city

 Quelle & Copyrght by Infarm - Herbal shelf in the supermarket

-Compared to vertical farming, urban horticulture is a concept that emerged in response to climate change and urban population growth.
+Small, local, individual: urban horticulture is also a concept that emerged in response to climate change and urban population growth.
 Sustainable production and conscious consumption are at the center of this idea.
 Food is cultivated and harvested collectively on mostly small, public areas in the immediate vicinity of settlements.
-This eliminates transport routes and compostable waste is recycled locally.
-With a little care, urban gardening can be practiced anywhere.
+Transport routes are also eliminated and compostable waste is recycled locally.
+Basically, with a little care, urban gardening can be practiced anywhere.

 DIY Urban gardening: Tips for the home